B.A. in Global Communications

 An interdisciplinary approach in a global world

-Because global communications concern the world, the field itself sits at the intersection of many: sociology, anthropology, politics, literature.
+Because global communications concern the world, the field itself sits at the intersection of many: sociology, anthropology, politics, and literature.
 How does mass media affect society?
 Do depictions of gender follow a pattern—and how can those patterns be changed?
 What are the implications of human-computer interactions?
 How do film and the written word explore different cultures—and what is the meaning of the messages they express?

 In an ever-changing, cross-cultural environment, our interdisciplinary approach draws on the strength of several disciplines.
 Students are exposed to both theory and practice, with a strong grounding in the field’s historical roots.
 Global communications serve as your gateway to the world.